Top 100 Best Bug Out Bag List Essentials – Ultimate Survival Gear

 Fish hooks are must-have in any bug out bag.
 The Eagle Claw Kahle Assortment of Bronze fishing hooks is an excellent choice.
 Each pack contains 101 fish hooks that have been quality tested and field tested to ensure effectiveness and reliability.
 This bronze angler gear is suitable for all sorts of fishers, and versatility is one of it best features.

 Stay hydrated with the Nalgene Tritan 32oz Wide Mouth BPA-Free Water Bottle.
 Renowned for their virtual indestructibility and lifetime warranty, there’s no better water bottle to have at your side.
 The strong sides and wide mouth can hold valuables in an emergency; a carabiner can be clipped to the cap for easy carry.
 Measurements are marked in milliliters and ounces.

 It’s important to protect your supplies not just from the elements but from wandering wildlife as well.
-With the Ursack S29.3 Bear Resistant Sack Bag, have peace of mind that your supplies are safe.
-It is made of “bulletproof” Spectra fabric and the interior capacity of 660 cubic inches is sufficient to fit a large amount of food or supplies.
+With the Ursack Bear Resistant Food Sack Bag, you can have peace of mind that your supplies are safe.
+It is made of “bulletproof” Spectra fabric and the interior capacity is sufficient to fit a large amount of food or supplies.

 5. Beeswax Moisturizing Lip Balm